MicrosoftDocs/azure-docs/articles/store-sendgrid-php-how-to-send-email.md

 filter is specified by a hash containing filter-specific settings.
 The following example enables the footer filter and specifies a text message that will be appended to the bottom of the email message.
-For this example we will use [sendgrid-php library] Use [Composer] to install library:
+For this example we will use [sendgrid-php library].
+Use [Composer] to install library:

     php composer.phar require sendgrid/sendgrid 2.1.1